 Now any trader can come and exchange their ETH with USDT or vice versa.

 But why would someone provide liquidity to a protocol?
 Well, that is where the farming begins.
-You get a share of the fee charged by the protocol.
+You get a share of the fee that the protocol charges.
 This fee depends on the proportion in which you deposited the funds.
 So if you deposited $100 in a pool with $1000 worth of funds, you get 10% of the total fee.

-This fee is often paid through liquidity provider (LP) tokens.
+You often pay this fee through liquidity provider (LP) tokens.
 Think of them as the receipt of your deposit.

 2. Borrowing and lending

 Borrowing and lending are the backbones of every strong economy.
-In traditional finance, this lending activity is primarily carried out by the banks by using the money deposited by people like you and me.
+In traditional finance, banks carry out this lending activity primarily by using the money deposited by people like you and me.
 They charge a certain % interest for this from the borrower and give it back to us by keeping a sizeable chunk for themselves.

 Imagine this in DeFi parlance.
 You could now directly deposit your cash at a fixed Annual Percentage Yield (APY) and generate a passive source of income.
 This APY is listed on platforms like AAVE and Compound.
 Based on the crypto being lent, it can be anything between 1% to 30%.
 Because our savings account could fetch us ~3.5% and stock markets could do ~12%, anything more than that becomes extremely juicy.